 The capture efficiency was determined by measuring the captured VOC emissions.
-The amount of flavoring was monitored and the VOC content of 73.6% was used to determine the VOC applied.
+The amount of flavoring was monitored and samples of the flavoring were taken by Post Consumer Brands personnel and analyzed by Trace Analytical for ethanol content.
+A ethanol content of 72.0% was used to determine the amount of ethanol available for capture applied.
 An ethanol in air calibration gas was used to determine a propane to ethanol response factor to convert the emission rates from a propane basis to an ethanol basis.
 Three 60-minute test runs were made.